-If you previously gave consent to be tested in school you will be given a home test kit.
+If you previously gave consent for your child to be tested in school they will be given a home test kit.
 If you didn’t give consent but would like to have a home test kit please complete the consent form.

 Tests are free of charge.
 Students will receive 2 packs – one of 3 tests and one of 7 tests in a box with a leaflet on how to take the test and report the results.

-Help and support is available, click on the link https://www.gov.uk/guidance/covid-19-self-test-help this includes instructions in different languages on how to test and report the results and a video showing you how to take the test.
+Help and support is available, including instructions in different languages on how to test and report the results and a video showing you how to take the test.

 There is no need to keep used test equipment after the test result has been reported.
 You can put it in your normal bin (household waste).